-2.20 The Council, as in previous years, has provision for specific allocations to provide funding for contractual and other inflationary pressures such as annual pay increases.
+2.28 The Council, as in previous years, has provision for specific allocations to provide funding for contractual and other inflationary pressures such as annual pay increases.
 This reflects the latest information available having conducted a Council wide review of existing contracts and the likely impact of future pay negotiations.
 Within this budget package however there continues to be no provision for general price inflation.
 Due to the severity of the financial challenge facing the Council, services will be required to manage any such pressure within their existing cash limits.
-The exception to this within the budget package is that provision has been allocated to support the increased cost of ICT contracts- the cost of the Council's major ICT systems has increased significantly in recent years and cannot be contained within existing budgets.
-With inflation remaining high nationally this approach in effect reflects a budget cut for these services and expenditure will need to be managed within this reduced sum available.
+The exception to this within the budget package is that provision has been allocated to support the increased cost of some ICT contracts- the cost of the Council's major ICT systems has increased significantly in recent years and cannot be contained within existing budgets.